3470: Statistics Undergraduate Course Descriptions

 465 DESIGN OF SAMPLE SURVEYS (3 credits) - Prerequisite: 461 or equivalent.
 Design and analysis of frequently used sample survey techniques.

-480 STATISTICAL DATA MANAGEMENT (3 credits) - Prerequisites: 461.
+480 STATISTICAL DATA MANAGEMENT (3 credits) - Prerequisites: 461or equivalent.
 Students learn data organization and structures, design of statistical data bases, statistical software analysis, importing and exporting data between software, and missing data analysis.

 489 TOPICS IN STATISTICS (1-3 credits; may be repeated for a total of six credits) - Prerequisite: permission.
 Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others.

 491 WORKSHOP IN STATISTICS (1-3 credits; may be repeated with change of topic) - Group studies of special topics in statistics.
 May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
 May be used for elective credit only.